-The Erie Canal municpalities of Shelby, Ridgeway, Albion, Gaines, Murray, Albion (village), and Holley (village), aided by the County, will soon begin the process of preparing a joint Local Waterfront Revitalization Program (LWRP) - a planning document prepared by the community, and the program established to implement the plan.
+The Erie Canal municipalities of Shelby, Ridgeway, Albion, Gaines, Murray, Albion (village), and Holley (village), aided by the County, have begun the process of preparing a joint Local Waterfront Revitalization Program (LWRP) - a planning document prepared by the community, and the program established to implement the plan.
 An LWRP may be comprehensive and address all issues that affect a community's entire waterfront, or it may address the most critical issues facing a significant portion of its waterfront.

 In addition to landward development, water uses are subject to an ever-increasing array of use conflicts.
 These include conflicts between passive and active types of recreation, between commercial and recreational uses, and between all uses and the natural resources of a harbor.
 Increases in recreational boating, changes in waterfront uses, coastal hazards, what to do with dredged materials, competition for space, and multiple regulating authorities can all make effective harbor management complex.
 These conflicts and a lack of clear authority to solve them have resulted in degraded natural and cultural characteristics of many harbors, and their ability to support a range of appropriate uses.
 An LWRP can be used to analyze and resolve these conflicts and issues.